aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 17Apr18
+Finished Section 8 and the lessons of Section 9.

 ## 16Apr18
 Not feeling well today although I accomplished a little coding.
 Maybe tomorrow